 Most people in New Zealand find driving easier and more convenient for much of their getting around.

-In rural areas, it’s often the only option.
-So, although public transport is available in the larger centres, you’ll almost certainly need a vehicle here - and probably sooner rather than later.
+In rural areas, it is often the only option.
+So, although public transport is available in the larger centres, you will almost certainly need a vehicle here - probably sooner rather than later.

 All New Zealand cities and most towns have buses, and Auckland and Wellington both have city-suburban rail services.
-Check out the Regions section for more detail.
+Go to Our regions and cities section for more detail.

-You’ll see that peak hour services are generally good.
+You will see that peak hour services are generally good.
 But New Zealand is a land of wide open spaces and low population density.
-They make it impractical to provide the extensive public transport systems you find in more built-up and crowded cities.
+This makes it impractical to provide the extensive public transport systems you find in more built-up and crowded cities.

-That’s why so many of us find a car essential.
-(Some Kiwis would also say we like driving because it reflects our independent streak.)
+That is why so many of us find a car essential.
+Some Kiwis would also say we like driving because it reflects our independent streak.

 Getting a car

-Organising transport may be a priority, but don’t pick up a car the moment you land.
+Organising transport may be a priority, but do not pick up a car the moment you land.

-Driving when you’re tired can be dangerous, even fatal, especially if you’re not used to driving on the left as we do in New Zealand.
-Take the shuttle, bus or cab from the airport when you first arrive.
+Driving when you are tired can be dangerous, even fatal, especially if you are not used to driving on the left as we do in New Zealand.
+Take the shuttle, bus or taxi (cab) from the airport when you first arrive.

 Renting a car

-Buying will cost you less but while you’re starting out, it could be smart to rent at first.
+Buying will cost you less, but while you are starting out it could be smart to rent at first.

-Alternatively, check the website of the airport you’re arriving at, or search the internet for ‘New Zealand rental cars’.
+Alternatively, check the website of the airport you are arriving at or search the internet for ‘New Zealand rental cars’.

 Buying a car

-- Buy from a second-hand car dealer.
-In New Zealand they’re called ‘LMVDs’ (Licensed Motor Vehicle Dealers)
+- buy from a second-hand car dealer.
+In New Zealand they are called ‘LMVDs’ (Licensed Motor Vehicle Dealers).

 Any car you buy:

-- Must have a WoF (Warrant of Fitness, the government’s safety check) that is less than a month old.
-Alternatively a vehicle may be sold ‘as is, where is’.
+- must have a WoF (Warrant of Fitness, the Government’s safety check).
+You can and should insist on the WoF being less than one month old.
+Alternatively, a vehicle may be sold ‘as is, where is’.
 That means its WoF is more than a month old and any risk of not getting a new one is your problem